-One of the biggest challenges faced by many medical practices is getting patients to pay their healthcare bills on time, which is the key to shortening the payment cycle and ensuring healthy cash flow.
+A significant amount of healthcare practices still use an outdated medical billing system.
+This only exasperates one of the most common issues facing medical practices today: getting patients to pay their healthcare bills on time – the key to shortening the payment cycle and ensuring healthy cash flow.
 Any error and delay will not only hurt your finances but also create a frustrating patient experience that can erode trust and hurt patient retention.

 As patients are now responsible for a larger portion of their medical bills, payment collection has become more complex and challenging.
 You have to cater to consumer expectations and behaviors, which is very different from working with insurance companies.